What is Pelvic Organ Prolapse?

 - Family history.
 Researchers are studying how genetics can play a role in pelvic organ prolapse.

-If your condition is mild and isn’t causing any symptoms, then your condition may not require any treatment.
-If you’re experiencing only slight discomfort, then your doctor may recommend a conservative, non-surgical treatment plan.
+If your condition is mild and doesn’t cause any symptoms, it may not require treatment.
+If you’re experiencing only slight discomfort, your doctor may recommend a conservative, non-surgical treatment plan.

 A vaginal pessary is a small, doughnut-shaped device made out of plastic or rubber that can be inserted into the vagina to lend extra support to the pelvic organs.
 Your gynecologist can insert the pessary for you the first time and show you how to remove, clean, and re-insert the device on your own.